Choosing The Right Touring Bike Handlebars for You

 A unique thing about drop bars is the way you can pull against them in the drop position.

-Upright Touring Handlebars
+Flat or Upright Touring Handlebars

 Baramind Riser Bars

 These new French-made handlebars use injected polymer mixture to manage vertical deformation.
 The bars flex downwards on impact but remain rigid when pulling up.
 They absorb shocks downward but lock upwards to maintain good control of the direction.
-The idea is to provide comfort when you need it and control when you don’t.
+The idea is to provide comfort when you need it and control when you need that.

 Baramind makes a few models but the one suited to travel bikes is the BAM Trek.
 These have a 12° back sweep, are 660mm wide and weigh 350gms.
 (They are carbon fibre).